Kalebu/Python-for-Embedded-and-IoT/basics/README.md

 better approach since the other mentioned approaches use standard **firmata protocols** which only provide basic control to the arduino, incase you wanna something complex you might wanna reinvent the wheel and design the libraries from scratch which is not advised.

+If you want a detailed description to PySerial with arduino, I recommend you checking out this repo [ArduinoPySerial_Series](https://github.com/Kalebu/ArduinoPySerial_LearningSeries)

 ### PyFirmata with Arduino

 #### Installation